 6. Ventilation and air conditioning

 The law requires employers to ensure an adequate supply of fresh air in the workplace and this has not changed during the pandemic.

-Good ventilation, together with social distancing, keeping your workplace clean and frequent handwashing, can help reduce the risk of spreading coronavirus.
+Good ventilation, along with keeping your workplace clean and frequent handwashing, can help reduce the risk of spreading coronavirus (COVID-19).

 Why ventilation is important

 Good ventilation reduces the concentration of the virus in the air and therefore reduces the risks from airborne transmission.

 Airborne transmission can happen when people breathe in small particles (aerosols) in the air after someone with the virus has occupied an enclosed area.

 Ventilation will not stop transmission caused by touching surfaces or by being close to someone sneezing or coughing.

-You should therefore consider ventilation alongside the relevant control measures required to reduce the risk of transmission as part of making your workplace COVID-secure.
+You should consider ventilation alongside the control measures required to reduce the risk of transmission as part of working safely.

 Questions to ask your workers on ventilation and air conditioning

 - How do we provide fresh air (ventilation) to our workplace?

 - Think about natural ventilation through windows, doors and vents that can be fully or partially opened

 - Think about how we use mechanical ventilation using fans and ducts to bring in fresh air from outside

 - How can we improve ventilation?

 - Think about areas that feel stuffy or smell bad – open windows, air vents and doors (not fire doors)

 - Think about airing rooms as frequently as you can – open windows and doors fully when the room is not occupied

 - Think about setting your systems to maximise fresh air and minimise recirculation

 - What else can we do to improve ventilation?